jbellis/YCSB/README.md

 Yahoo!
 Cloud System Benchmark (YCSB)
 ====================================
-This organiztion and fork of YCSB is setup to allow interested parties to keep the YCSB benchmark updated as it is observed that the original repository (https://github.com/brianfrankcooper/YCSB) is not actively maintained.
-The starting point for this repository is a fork created by jbellis, which contains many fixes to the original.
+This organization and fork of YCSB is setup to allow interested parties to keep the YCSB benchmark updated as it is observed that the original repository (https://github.com/brianfrankcooper/YCSB) is not actively maintained.

-Vendors who wish to join the organization should submit an issue, to keep noise to a minimum it is suggested that one developer per vendor is picked as representative.
+The starting point for this repository is a fork created by [jbellis](https://github.com/jbellis/YCSB), which contains many fixes to the original.
+Vendors who wish to join the organization should submit an issue, to keep noise to a minimum it is suggested that one developer per vendor is picked as a representative.

 A note on comparing multiple systems
 ------------------------------------

 NoSQL systems have widely varying defaults for trading off write durability vs performance.
 Make sure that you are [comparing apples to apples across all candidates](http://www.datastax.com/dev/blog/how-not-to-benchmark-cassandra-a-case-study).
 The most useful common denominator is synchronously durable writes.
 The following YCSB clients have been verified to perform synchronously durable writes by default:

-- Couchbase
+- Couchbase (using `PersistTo.MASTER`)
 - HBase
 - MongoDB